gokyle/literate/README.md

 ### License

 `golst` is released under an ISC license.
+For details, see [LICENSE](./LICENSE) in the source repository.